-Here is the Table of Contents (TOC) for the course Mastering the Sounds of Japanese (MSJ).
+Here is the Table of Contents for the course Master the Sounds of Japanese (MSJ).

-If you’re about to take the course, then go ahead and start with lesson #1.
+If you’re taking the course for the first time, then go ahead and start with lesson #1.

-You can also bookmark this page and refer back to it as you progress through the lessons.
+I also recommend that you bookmark this page and refer back to it as you progress through the lessons.

 Part One of the Course: